-According to Julian the Philosopher, King Helios, also known as Zeus-Helios, Sol, Zeus, and Jove, and often holding the epithet of “Invictus“, is the Supreme God and King of All, fathering our existence as we know it.
+According to Julian the Philosopher, King Helios, also known as Zeus-Helios, Sol, Zeus, and Jove, and often holding the epithet of “Invictus,” is the King of Heaven and the All, fathering our existence as we know it.
 He is the Celestial Demiurge, and as the Supreme Sovereign He is set over the whole order; singular in highest divinity; He is both the progenitor and the highest creator of all.
-His act of creation took place before the creation of time, and therefore creation is beyond the limits of time and ultimately eternal, meaning the universe has no beginning or end in time.
+His act of creation took place prior to the creation of time, and therefore creation is beyond the limits of time and is ultimately eternal; meaning the universe has no beginning or end in time.
 As our universe was created by Him, who is perfect, it was created perfect, and nothing may be added to it as that would be excess.

-All the cosmos, Intelligible, Intellective and Generation, are ruled by a sun represented in three Hypostases respectively, starting with Aion as the Transcendent Sun (Intelligible), Zeus-Helios as the invisible Celestial Sun (Intellective), and finally the Visible Helios which acts as the Celestial Demiurge’s material body (Visible).
+All the cosmos, Intelligible, Intellective and Generation, are ruled by a sun represented in three Hypostases respectively, starting with Aion as the Transcendent Sun (Intelligible), Zeus-Helios as the invisible Celestial Sun (Intellective), and finally, the Visible Helios which acts as the Celestial Demiurge’s material body (Visible).
+Zeus is not merely the highest divinity of Hellenism, but He is the highest and most supreme divinity in the entire Cosmos.
 Underneath Zeus-Helios are other individual Gods, also created by Him, who aid in the ontological hierarchy of the universe by participating in His divine essence, not being His competitors but rather His assistants.

 Zeus-Helios is the God of creation and generation, the immaterial and material, the soldier and mystic, the simple and wise, the peasant and king, the mortals and Gods below Him.
 He is King of Olympus, Father of Gods and Men, Averter of evil.
 He is both a personal and impersonal God; a universal God who can still listen to and answer individual needs.
 Without the King of the Gods, practice and worship is not complete, for He is the one whom we naturally stretch out our hands towards when we turn to the heavens when we pray.
 If we have any notion at all of the divine, we turn heavenward.
 And it was very natural that men should feel this.
 Without Him, Hellenism is not complete.
 Hellenism is not Hellenism without the King of the Gods.